AyushPanday1/E-commerce-clone/README.md

 ## This is a clone project of online shopping websites such as flipkart and amazon.
 This project is based on node.js, express framework, Mongo-db, JWT and aws-s3.

 ### Implemented authentication and authorization for security purposes.
-Used hashing algorithm bcrypt.
+Used bcrypt hashing algorithm.

 ### Passed Regex according to schema validation.